-[Version 2019, validation packages: PV-SCH.0000018, PV-SCH.0000019]
+[Version 2020, validation packages: PV-SCH.0000022, PV-SCH.0000023]

 The programme of study of the MSc in Chemistry spans one and a half years, corresponding to 90 ECTS credits.
 The courses (UE) of the MSc correspond to 60 ECTS credits in total.
-They consist of 4 compulsory modules (42 ECTS) and of 2 elective modules (18 ECTS) to be chosen among the thematic modules.
+They consist of 5 compulsory modules (42 ECTS) and of 2 elective modules (18 ECTS) to be chosen among the thematic modules.

-The compulsory Research module MO-SCH.4900 consists of 2 laboratory projects - to be carried out in two research groups of the Department of Chemistry, each project being the equivalent of 3 full-time weeks - and one written report (bibliography).
+The compulsory Research module MO-SCH.4900 consists of 2 laboratory projects - to be carried out in two research groups of the Department of Chemistry, each project being the equivalent of 3 full-time weeks - and of a Basic Laboratory skills course, consisting in several short projects to be carried out in different research groups at the Chemistry Department or at the AMI.
 These three parts have to be carried out in a field of a module followed by the student.